 Two winters ago, after 27 years on one island, my wife, Susan, and I moved to another.
 The first was Manhattan, where the stars that light up the sky are of the showbiz variety.
 As a freelance culture vulture for publications from The New York Times and The Wall Street Journal to Vogue and Town & Country, I chalked up frequent close encounters with lots of the very brightest.
 Now my island is Maui, where our stars hang overhead in deep space, beyond human reach, their numbers astronomical.

-From dark summer nights in the Adirondack wilderness of upstate New York, I still recognize a handful.
+From dark summer nights in the Adirondack wilderness of upstate New York, I still recognize a handful of constellations.
 My mother taught me their names when I was 5 or 6.
 The great "W" of Cassiopeia's chair.
 The Pleiades in their snowy spray.
 The majestic Big Dipper, oriented to Polaris, the North Star, still point of the turning world.

 When I was 13 or 14, a Latin teacher in Switzerland told my class that the Romans called the Great Bear — of which our Big Dipper forms the flank and the tail — a "dry" constellation.
 Why dry?
 Because from their point of view, though the stars of the Great Bear circle Polaris like sparks on the celestial dome, they never sink below the horizon, into the sea.